Data-Science-Unit/ProMOTe/README.md

 The `.rds` file contains a named list with the following components:

 - `d`: An N x M matrix containing data about the presence of conditions for each individual.
 Each element represents whether a specific condition is present (1 for presence, 0 for absence).
-- `t`: An N x M matrix containing data about the onset times of conditions for each individual.
-Each element represents the time at which the condition was observed or diagnosed.
+- `t`: An N x M matrix containing data about the onset ages of conditions for each individual.
+Each element represents the age at which the condition was observed or diagnosed.
-- `rho`: A vector of length N containing the study start dates for each individual.
-Each element represents the start date of the study for a corresponding individual.
+- `rho`: A vector of length N containing the study start age for each individual.
+Each element represents the age at the start of the study for a corresponding individual.
-- `tau`: A vector of length N containing the study end dates for each individual.
-Each element represents the end date of the study for a corresponding individual.
+- `tau`: A vector of length N containing the study end age for each individual.
+Each element represents the age at the of the study for a corresponding individual.
 - `iota`: A vector of length N indicating the status of each individual at the time of tau.
 Each element is a binary indicator, where 1 represents that the individual is alive and 0 represents that the individual is deceased.
 - `N`: An integer representing the number of individuals in the dataset.
 - `K`: An integer representing the number of clusters in the dataset.
-The clustering might be based on any relevant characteristic or analysis done on the dataset.
 - `M`: An integer representing the number of conditions in the dataset.
 - `sex`: A vector representing the sex of the individuals in the dataset.
 This is set to `NULL` if the information is not available.
 - `birth_conds`: A vector containing the column indices in `d` that correspond to conditions which only occur at birth.
 This is set to `NULL` if there are no such conditions or the information is not available.